-There are 6 stations at the earth's surface:
+There are 12 stations at the earth's surface:

-- -5.0 km, +5.0 km, and +15.0 km along-strike, and +3.0 km perpendicular distance from the fault trace. - -5.0 km, +5.0 km, and +15.0 km along-strike, and -3.0 km perpendicular distance from the fault trace.
+- At -20.0 km, +0.0 km, and +20.0 km along-strike, and +20.0 km perpendicular distance from the x-axis. - At -15.0 km, +0.0 km, and +15.0 km along-strike, and +3.0 km perpendicular distance from the x-axis. - At -15.0 km, +0.0 km, and +15.0 km along-strike, and -3.0 km perpendicular distance from the x-axis. - At -20.0 km, +0.0 km, and +20.0 km along-strike, and -20.0 km perpendicular distance from the x-axis.

 The near side of the fault is in the front of the diagram (the -z side of the fault).
 The far side of the fault is in the back of the diagram (the +z side of the fault).

-Positive perpendicular distance from the fault means that the station is on the far side.
+Positive perpendicular distance from the xy-plane means that the station is on the far side.
 Each time series file is an ASCII file that contains 7 data fields, as follows.

-Off-Fault Time Series Data Fields for TPV26 and TPV27 Field Name Description, Units, and Sign Convention t Time (s). h-disp Horizontal displacement, parallel to the fault strike (m).
+Off-Fault Time Series Data Fields for TPV29 and TPV30 Field Name Description, Units, and Sign Convention t Time (s). h-disp Horizontal displacement, parallel to the fault strike (m).
 Sign convention: Positive means displacement to the right relative to the station's initial position (that is, in the $+x$ direction). h-vel Horizontal velocity, parallel to the fault strike (m/s).
 Sign convention: Positive means motion to the right (that is, in the $+x$ direction). v-disp Vertical displacement (m).
 Sign convention: Positive means displacement downward relative to the station's initial position (that is, in the $+y$ direction). v-vel Vertical velocity (m/s).
-Sign convention: Positive means motion downward (that is, in the +y direction). n-disp Horizontal displacement, perpendicular to the fault strike (m).
-Sign convention: Positive means displacement away from the viewer , into the paper ( away from near side of the fault and toward the far side of the fault) relative to the station's initial position.
+Sign convention: Positive means motion downward (that is, in the $+y$ direction). n-disp Horizontal displacement, perpendicular to the fault strike (m).
+Sign convention: Positive means displacement away from the viewer , into the paper (away from near side of the fault and toward the far side of the fault) relative to the station's initial position.
 In other words, displacement in the $+z$ direction. n-vel Horizontal velocity, perpendicular to the fault strike (m/s).
 Sign convention: Positive means motion away from the viewer, into the paper (that is, away from near side of the fault and toward the far side of the fault).
-In other words, motion in the +z direction.
+In other words, motion in the $+z$ direction.